Standard streams: GUIs

-Graphical user interfaces (GUIs) don't always make use of the standard streams; they do when GUIs are wrappers of underlying scripts and/or console programs, for instance the Synaptic package manager GUI, which wraps apt commands in Debian and/or Ubuntu.
+Graphical user interfaces (GUIs) do not always make use of the standard streams; they do when GUIs are wrappers of underlying scripts and/or console programs, for instance the Synaptic package manager GUI, which wraps apt commands in Debian and/or Ubuntu.
 GUIs created with scripting tools like Zenity and KDialog by KDE project make use of stdin, stdout, and stderr, and are based on simple scripts rather than a complete GUI programmed and compiled in C/C++ using Qt, GTK, or other equivalent proprietary widget framework.

 The Services menu, as implemented on NeXTSTEP and Mac OS X, is also analogous to standard streams.
 On these operating systems, graphical applications can provide functionality through a system-wide menu that operates on the current selection in the GUI, no matter in what application.

 Some GUI programs, primarily on Unix, still write debug information to standard error.
 Others (such as many Unix media players) may read files from standard input.
 Popular Windows programs that open a separate console window in addition to their GUI windows are the emulators pSX and DOSBox.

 GTK-server can use stdin as a communication interface with an interpreted program to realize a GUI.

 The Common Lisp Interface Manager paradigm "presents" GUI elements sent to an extended output stream.